european-dynamics-rnd/OneNet/README.md

 ## **Onenet Containers Installation on Docker**

-ONENET is available online in six specified co-existing docker images to efficiently distribute the software avoiding the likelihood of collisions.
-Therefore, there is one image specified to host the backend application (*dras-backend*) as well as one for the frontend application (*dras-frontend*).
-Two other docker images are created to host the ONENET database (*dras-db*) and the PhpMyAdmin application (*phpmyadmin*) to be able to access the database from a UI for administrative purposes, also an image with Redis server (*redis*) is created and used by ONENET for caching and the sixth docker image provides access and navigation to the log files of ONENET and is used for debugging purposes.

-To proceed with the installation of ONENET, the user must use the *docker* folder that contains all the necessary configuration of the backend, frontend and the database.
+To proceed with the installation of ONENET, the user must use the *docker* folder that contains all the necessary configuration.

 4b.
 Docker Settings